 10. What is the Typical RPM for Display Ads In This Niche?

 If you plan to monetize with a display ad network like Ezoic, Mediavine, or Adthrive, you will want to know what your site could earn per thousand pageviews.

-If you have a site that can earn an average $5 per 1,000 pageviews, then it would take 200,000 pageviews a month to earn $1,000 per month.
+If you have a site that can earn an average of $5 per 1,000 pageviews, then it would take 200,000 pageviews a month to earn $1,000 per month.
 However if you have a site that can earn an average of $20 per 1,000 pageviews, then you would only need 50,000 pageviews a month to earn $1,000 per month.

 If other factors like keyword difficulty and search volume are similar, a higher RPM can make it easier to reach your revenue goal.
-However, it is harder to find low competition keyword opportunities in these niches because there are more websites (often with large budgets) who are pursuing this lucrative search traffic.
+However, it is harder to find low competition keyword opportunities in these niches because there are more websites (often with large budgets) that are pursuing this lucrative search traffic.

 11. Is the Niche Seasonal or Evergreen?

 Some niches have much higher revenue during a few months of the year.

 Some examples of seasonal niches are Halloween costumes, holiday decor, and pool products.
 Products like tech gadgets and video games tend to have much higher sales during the holiday season while people tend to buy shoes evenly throughout the year.
 In 2017, Gamestop and Best Buy both had over 36% of their sales in the fourth quarter while the shoe retailer DSW made just 25.7% of their sales in the fourth quarter.

 If you are interested in steady earnings throughout the year, an evergreen niche might be best.
 A poorly timed December Google update could really mess up your year if you are relying on a Christmas season boost.

 Seasonal traffic patterns can also make it harder to diagnose changes in traffic, because you will have to compare to the same period last year instead of the same period last month.